 It can, however, be a false economy to replace two or three different spare parts on an ageing ISS (eg the temperature/humidity sensor may need changing now, perhaps a new anemometer might be needed next year, and so on) because the total cost will exceed that of buying the complete new ISS.
 It is very much the user’s choice as to whether they replace individual sensor parts as required – provided the spares remain available then there’s no reason why this approach cannot continue indefinitely – or decide that a complete new ISS might be a more cost-effective option in the long run.
 In general, we would suggest that for sensor replacements on an ISS that’s 6-8 years or more old then it’s well worth considering whether or not a new ISS, or indeed a complete new station, might not be a better option.

 Compatibility issues must be considered carefully.
-Although Davis typically keep particular models in production for many years, there can be important changes of specification during that time and newly purchased parts simply may not be compatible with older stations.
+Although Davis typically keep particular model names or designations (eg VP2 or Vue) in production for many years, there can be important changes of specification during that time and newly purchased parts simply may not be compatible with older stations.
 It’s always a good idea to talk to an experienced dealer before buying a new part just to double-check this aspect.
 Some examples of major compatibility issues include: